 The Ingredient Truth: What's Really in Barebells

-That's All Protein Chocolate Bar (7 ingredients)
+That's All Protein Chocolate Bar

 - Organic dates — natural sweetness + fiber